 Flatten slightly with a rolling pin: Gently roll over the ropes with a rolling pin just to flatten out the curved edges.

 Cut out triangles of candy corn: Use the bench scraper or chef's knife to cut out triangles of candy.
-Cut in a forward-slash angle and then at a back-slash angle as you work down the length of the ropes.
+Angle your scraper at a forward-slash angle and then at a back-slash angle as you work down the length of the ropes.

-Dry the candies: Spread the candies out on the baking sheet to dry for a few hours.
+Dry the candies: Spread the candies out onto the baking sheet to dry for a few hours.
 Separate any candies that are sticking together.
 Once dry, the candies can be stored in an airtight container for several weeks.
-Like commercial candy corn, these candies are no longer good when too dry to chew!
+Like commercial candy corn, these candies are good until they become too dry to chew!

-The dough is too stiff to form into ropes: If it's so stiff that you can't cut it, you probably cooked the sugar syrup a little too long —best to chuck this batch and start again.
-If you can cut it, you try microwaving portions in 5 second bursts until softened enough to roll — work quickly since the dough will harden again.
+- The dough is too stiff to form into ropes: If it's so stiff that you can't cut it, you probably cooked the sugar syrup a little too long — best to chuck this batch and start again.
+If you can cut it, try microwaving portions in 5-second bursts until softened enough to roll — work quickly since the dough will harden again.
 If the dough was easy to roll at first and is now stiff, it's just starting to cool down and firm up, which is fine and normal but inconvenient for you — microwave portions in 5-second bursts until it's workable again.

-Finished candies are really sticky or soft: Your sugar syrup was likely a little under temperature.
+- Finished candies are really sticky or soft: Your sugar syrup was likely a little under-temperature.
 Spread the candies out on the baking sheet in a single layer — no touching! — and let them dry thoroughly overnight.
-They might still be soft after drying, but will still taste great!
+They might still be soft after drying, but will certainly taste great!

 This recipe has been updated.
 Originally published October 2009.